 The NHL had quite a bit of it once changed into Western and Eastern conferences: the Pacific Division had Phoenix (like in the eponymous NBA division, where the Suns are the only non-California team), and Dallas, closer to most eastern teams than California; and the Columbus team was also in the Western Conference (Detroit being the West was justified by both its location and the rivalry with Chicago).
 Then came the realignment where a division consisting mostly of Northeastern US\Canada teams has also the Florida ones (though at least it's been renamed from the "Northeast" to "Atlantic" Division...which forced the hitherto "Atlantic" Division to be renamed the "Metropolitan")

-Many American pro sports teams are not based in the cities they represent, but bordering suburbs: The Washington Redskins currently play in FedEx Field in Landover, Maryland.
+Many American pro sports teams are not based in the cities they represent, but bordering suburbs: The Washington Redskins currently play in FedEx Field in Landover, Maryland, and have their offices and practice facilities in northern Virginia.
 The New York Giants and New York Jets don't play in New York (the city OR the state); their shared home ground at MetLife Stadium is in East Rutherford, New Jersey (this has led combative New Jersey governor Chris Christie to refer to the Jets as the "Jersey Jets" on at least one occasion).
 The Buffalo Bills play in the suburb of Orchard Park.
 The Miami Dolphins do play in a city with the word "Miami", but it's Miami Gardens.
 The Detroit Pistons play in the Palace of Auburn Hills.
 The Phoenix Coyotes play in Glendale, Arizona.
 With the opening of their new stadium, the San Francisco 49ers will be playing in Santa Clara.

 Zig-zagged by the Cleveland Cavaliers.
 They originally played in the Cleveland Arena until it was torn down in 1974, then they played in Richfield, almost an hour south, for over twenty years.
 However, Gund Arena (now Quicken Loans Arena or "The Q") was built in downtown Cleveland in 1994, and the Cavs have been playing in Cleveland proper ever since.